rymyf/Predict_Calories_Regression/README.md

 4. What is the difference between male and female in the duration of workout and burned calories?

-5. Is there a relationship between weight and burned calories?
+5. What is the relationship between weight and burned calories?

 6. What are the oldest ages that achieve high calorie burn?

-7. Is there a difference between male and female in height and weight?
+7. What is the difference between male and female in height and weight?

 ## Tools:
 - Libraries:
 pandas,